West Coast To Far East

 A series of 3 videos

-Over the next few weeks, Sean will be releasing a series of three videos in which we explore some of the challenges when visiting Japan without speaking Japanese.
-We’ll be sharing our combined experience, offering solutions that you can use to ensure your first or next trip to Japan is the best it can be.
+Over a series of three videos we explore some of the challenges when visiting Japan without speaking Japanese.
+We share our combined experience, offering solutions that you can use to ensure your first or next trip to Japan is the best it can be.

-In the first video (below) we get to learn a little about each other and discuss some of the most common concerns and questions people have about visiting Japan.
+In this first video we get to learn a little about each other and discuss some of the most common concerns and questions people have about visiting Japan.
 Especially when you don’t speak the language.

 - Why I started The Real Japan